Joe Fresh: Expansion

 In 2010, Joe Fresh moved beyond the supermarket aisle with the opening of its first stand-alone store, located in downtown Vancouver.
 Months later, Loblaw announced its intent to open 20 dedicated outlets across Canada, 6 to be completed by year's end.
 Although media reports speculated that the brand would remain strictly a Canadian phenomenon, in 2011, Loblaw announced its most ambitious plans yet for Joe Fresh – four retail outlets slated for metropolitan New York City with "an international flagship store" on Fifth Avenue.
 Mimran declared it the right move at the right time.
 "We felt it was time to make the first step into the international market with a store in the American fashion capital, and one of the most exciting cities in the world, New York."
 But in confirming the brand's entry into the American market, Loblaw president Allan Leighton pointed out that it was "very much a pilot project."
 One retail analyst, Kaileen Millard-Ruff of market researcher Synovate Canada, referred to the opportunities and pitfalls faced by Canadian retailers who head south of the border in hopes of staking a claim:

 "Joe Fresh definitely has an opportunity there, and the U.S. is looking for more cheap chic," she said.
 "And the designs don't look cheap, they look more sophisticated.
 It all comes down to whether Loblaw will put in the cash to do it properly, because in New York you have to look like a big thing to be a big thing... that's everything on execution from the space, to product, to fixtures, to lighting.
 Fifth Avenue is not the cheapest real estate around."

 But while Loblaw management was cautious in tone regarding Joe's entry into the American market, Mimran spoke ambitiously, envisioning as many as 800 stores across the U.S. in five years, with the possibility of taking the label beyond North America, into Europe and Asia.
 He noted that Joe Fresh already competes successfully with international brands at home in Canada.
 "Today, if you have a proposition that resonates, it can work across cultures and borders."
-Mimran also expressed the view that considering the enormous sales volume of the brand in Canada, to not attempt an entry into the United States market and beyond would be a matter of "shortchanging ourselves."
+Mimran also expressed the view that considering the enormous sales volume of the brand in Canada, to not attempt an entry into the United States market and beyond would be a matter of "short-changing ourselves."